cthoyt/cthoyt.github.io/_posts/2025-01-17-event-venues-in-wikidata.md

 I was working on making data about scholarly conferences more FAIR and a big question crossed my mind: what are all the conference venues?
-This post is about some queries I wrote for Wikidata, data issues I found, a few [drive-by curations](https://www.qeios.com/read/KBX9VO), and my ideas for the future.
+This post is about some queries I wrote for Wikidata, data issues I found, and a few [drive-by curations](https://www.qeios.com/read/KBX9VO) that I did while looking for an answer, and my ideas for the future.

 ## Querying Wikidata